ArcanaFramework/arcana/docs/source/data_model.rst

 Note that a particular dataset can have singleton dimensions (e.g. one study group or timepoint) and still exist in the data space.
-Therefore, when creating data spaces it is better to include all potential dimensions(categories) to make them more generalisable.
+Therefore, when creating data spaces it is better to be inclusive of all potential dimensions (categories) in order to make them more general.

 Datasets
 --------

-In Arcana, a *dataset* refers to a collection of comparable data to be jointly analysed (e.g. data from a research study).
-Datasets contain both source data and the derivatives generated from them.
+In Arcana, a *dataset* refers to a collection of comparable data to be jointly analysed (e.g. data from a single research study or collection such as the Human Connectome Project).
+Arcana datasets consist of both source data and the derivatives generated from them.
 Datasets are typically organised into a tree with a defined "hierarchy" of data frequencies (see :ref:`Spaces`).
 For example, the following dataset stored in a directory tree within in the :class:`.ClinicalTrial` space, has a hierarchy of "subjects" > "sessions"